Do you want to give a webinar on social capital?

 Duration

-Presentation length is typically approximately 30 to 50 minutes, with 20 to 30 minutes for questions and discussion after.
+The presentation is typically approximately 30 to 50 minutes, with 20 to 30 minutes for questions and discussion afterwards.
+The full session is usually 90 minutes, but can be 60 minutes if you prefer.

 Are you a PhD or Masters Student?